AgoraIO-Community/Solo/README.md

 # Another words

-We have set up a solo exchange post in RTC forum to facilitate everyone's exchange and discussion.
+We have set up a SOLO exchange post in RTC forum to facilitate everyone's exchange and discussion.
 [The forum link is here](https://rtcdeveloper.com/t/topic/16270).
 Please feel free to commit your code or give us your idea if you find some problems.
-Let's make Solo as a long-term evolution codec.
+Let's make SOLO as a long-term evolution codec.